snackCake/docs/Broadleaf-Concepts/Admin/Admin-Metadata-Overrides.md

 # Admin Metadata Overrides

 All of the form fields in the admin are built dynamically using `@AdminPresentation` annotations.
-All of the Broadleaf framework entities are mmarked up with their own annotations to give a good base line for how forms are displayed.
+All of the Broadleaf framework entities are marked up with their own annotations to give a good base line for how forms are displayed.

 However, you might want to customize how these are presented depending on your needs.
 This can be achieved in a couple of different ways: